 Conference vs Summit

-While both are considered events and often used interchangeably, what exactly is the difference between a conference and a summit?
+While both are considered events and often used interchangeably, what exactly is the difference between a conference and a summit, especially regarding specific topics covered for event feedback?

 A conference is a broad term for gatherings of various sizes and purposes, ranging from academic and professional gatherings to industry-specific events and trade shows.
 Conferences may involve presentations, panel discussions, workshops, and networking sessions, catering to a diverse audience and covering a wide range of topics.

-On the other hand, a summit typically refers to a high-level meeting between leaders or representatives of organizations or even nations, often focused on discussing significant issues, making decisions, and formulating strategies.
-Summits tend to involve key decision-makers and have a more formal structure.
+On the other hand, a summit typically refers to a high-level meeting between leaders or representatives of organizations or even nations, including members from the team responsible for organizing the summit. , often focused on discussing significant issues, making decisions, and formulating strategies.
+Summits tend to involve key decision-makers and have a more formal structure, which is essential for a successful event.

 What is a Conference or Summit Survey?

-A conference or summit survey is a questionnaire distributed to attendees of the event to gather feedback and insights about their experience.
+A conference or summit survey is a questionnaire distributed to attendees of the event to gather feedback and insights about their experience, often including multiple-choice and open-ended questions, via online surveys.
 These surveys are created to assess the success of the event, identify areas for improvement, and understand attendees’ needs and preferences for future conferences or summits.

 Surveys tend to ask about the quality and effectiveness of presentations, the relevance of topics, overall satisfaction, suggestions for improvement, and so on.
-Some surveys will also look outside the conference or summit content, asking for participants’ thoughts on travel arrangements, accommodations, venue, dining, etc.
+Some surveys will also look outside the conference or summit content, asking for participants’ thoughts on travel arrangements, accommodations, venue, dining, etc., to gather insightful feedback, critical insights, and comprehensive survey responses that can be used as data and applied to the next event.

-7 Key Areas of Inquiry & Conference Survey Questions To Ask
+7 Key Areas of Inquiry and Conference Survey Questions To Ask

-On any event survey, it’s important to ask questions that provide valuable insights into attendee experiences, preferences, and suggestions for improvement.
+In any event survey, it’s important to ask questions that provide valuable insights into attendee experiences, preferences, and suggestions for improvement using a good survey tool.
 Depending on the type of conference or event you’re holding, you may have other key areas to survey about or may need to tailor specific questions to your event.
-However, here are some examples of conference feedback questions you might consider including.
+However, here are some examples of questions you might consider including as you create a survey for conference feedback.

 1. Demographic Information